thijsputman/home-assistant-config/extras/sysmon-mqtt/README.md

 The metrics are provided as a JSON-object in the `sysmon/[device-name]/state` topic.

+### Heartbeat

-A `sysmon/[device-name]/connected` topic (with value `0` or `1`) is provided as an indication of whether the script is active.
-When the script starts, reporting the connected `1` is delayed until stable metrics are available.
+A persistent `sysmon/[device-name]/connected` topic is provided as an indication of whether the script is active.
+Its value works as a "heartbeat": It contains the Unix timestamp of the most recent reporting iteration, or `0` if the script was gracefully shutdown.

+In case a stale timestamp is present, it may be assumed the script (or the machine its running on) has crashed / dropped from the network.
+Stale is best defined as three times the reporting interval.
+For the default configuration that would amount to 90 seconds.

+When the script starts, reporting the heartbeat is delayed until the script's _second_ iteration.
+This ensures all metrics have stabilised (e.g., bandwidth is averaged over the reporting interval; during the first interval it reports `0`).

 ### Home Assistant discovery